Remy Presas: Early life and training

 Presas was the Arnis consultant in the 1974 Philippines produced film The Pacific Connection.
 While working on this film he instructed and became friends with US actor Dean Stockwell.

 Beginning with a small gymnasium in Bacolod in the 1950s, he attempted to spread the art to the local youth as both a cultural legacy and a form of physical development or sport.
 Presas instituted a ranking system with Modern Arnis to identify the ability level of each student: likas(green belt), likha(brown belt), and lakan(black belt).
 Lakan encompassed ten degrees.
 He issued certificates of rank, and began using the title Guro which became widespread throughout all Filipino Martial Arts Circles.
 Presas developed what came to be known as the "Arnis Uniform" consisting of loose fitting cotton trousers and a karategi style top low cut at the waist.

-In 1982 Presas was inducted into the Black Belt Hall of Fame as Instructor of the Year.
-In 1994 he was again honored by Black Belt as Weapons Instructor of the Year.
+In 1982, Presas was inducted into the Black Belt Hall of Fame as instructor of the Year.
+In 1994, he was again honored by Black Belt as Weapons Instructor of the Year.

-IMAF
+International Modern Arnis Federation (IMAF)

 Presas formed the International Modern Arnis Federation (IMAF) in 1970 as the principal organization for the promotion and administration of Modern Arnis in North America.
 The organization was responsible for maintaining records of promotions and other administrative tasks.
 After the founders death in 2001, these duties have since been past on to (MARPPIO)—operated by the Professors eldest son Remy P. Presas Jr with the aid of the founders other children, and the rest of the Presas Family.